 In its various forms, sexting is the transmission of nude images or suggestive material via text messages.
-Such transmission can be textual or image-based and typically occurs via cell phones, smart phones, computers, etc. However, it is typically the latter, image-based transmission of nude, partially nude, and/or suggestive pictures of individuals, typically minors, that can potentially lead to criminal consequences.
+Such transmission can be textual or image-based and typically occurs via cell phones, smart phones, computers, etc. However, it is typically the latter, image-based transmission of nude, partially nude, and/or suggestive pictures of individuals, sometimes minors, that can potentially lead to criminal consequences.

 Few criminal laws directly address sexting, at least as far as that term is used.
 Perhaps for that reason, however, when sexting involves pictures of minors it can run afoul of child pornography laws.
 Child porn production and distribution laws are some of the harshest felonies in the books, and when minors get caught up in these types of charges it can have very serious, long-lasting consequences.